Jacob Audorf: Dawning of socialism

-By the end of 1858 he had reached Switzerland, where during 1858-1859 he served as president of the Winterthur section of the "Allgemeiner Deutscher Arbeiter-Verein (ADAV)" / "...
-Workers' Association".
+By the end of 1858 he had reached Switzerland, where during 1858-1859 he served as president of the Winterthur section of the "Allgemeiner Deutscher Arbeiter-Verein (ADAV)".
 A highlight of Audorf's time in Winterthur came in November 1859 when he attended the Schiller Festival in Zürich as ADAV delegate from Winterthur.
 The Schiller festivals held at that time in a number of German speaking cities marked both the centenary of the poet's birth and the ten year anniversary of the suppression of the 1848/49 revolutions.
 The celebrations were as much political and literary in character, and signalled a hope that the repressive decade that had run from 1849 till 1859 was, at least in some respects, being replaced by the gradual return a slightly more politically enlightened phase.
 (In Switzerland there was already, perhaps, a little more to celebrate in terms of political progress towards nationalist and liberal aspirations than in other parts of German speaking Europe.)
 It was probably in 1861 that Audorf moved on, first to (bilingual) Mulhouse and then, by the end of the year, Paris.
 During this period he mastered the French language so well that ten years later he was still able to earn extra money by translating popular French novels into German for serialisation in the literary "feuilleton" sections of middle-class German newspapers.
 The events of 1848/49 had driven a number of German radicals into political exile, and there are indications that in Paris - at least among German expatriates - Audorf continued to be politically active in pursuit of workers' rights, and in support of the liberal-social agenda of those times more broadly.
 By 1862 he was based in London where a number of high-profile German political exiles, Karl Marx, had also taken refuge.
 In November 1862 or early in 1863, as the political temperature in much of Germany continued to decline, Jacob Audorf returned to Hamburg.
 In 1863 he came under the influence of Ferdinand Lassalle, the man widely credited with having transformed social democracy from a set of philosophical aspirations to the basis for Germany's "first socialist party".
 Audorf became a leading figure, initially in Hamburg, in creating and developing the "Allgemeiner Deutscher Arbeiter-Verein" (ADAV), as it was initially known.
 On 28 March 1863 a workers' assembly in Hamburg, which would be second in size only to Berlin in Germany after 1871) formally endorsed Lassalle's manifesto document, his "Offnes Antwortschreiben" ("Published written answer"), ensuring that the ADAV, launched two months later, would be a pan-German organisation, firmly rooted not just in Berlin but also in and around the more commercially economically dynamic western provinces of Prussia.